Pay back a portion of your debt within 5 years and keep certain assets

 BANKRUPTCY: MNP LTD. CAN HELP

-Whether bankruptcy is the right choice or another solution would suit your situation better, you can count on MNP LTD. to explain the options available to you and recommend the most appropriate action to take.
+Whether declaring bankruptcy is the right choice or another solution would suit your situation better, you can count on MNP LTD. to explain the options available to you and recommend the most appropriate action to take.
 Don't let debt stress take over your life: find out how our Licensed Insolvency Trustees can put you on the path to financial stability.

-Is this your best option?
+Is declaring bankruptcy your best option?